jergason/blorg/_posts/2015-01-01-learning-goals-and-metacognition.md

 ![a tiny plant](/images/leaf.png)

-A mindblowing consequence of this that our capacity to learn appears infinite.
+A mindblowing consequence of this is that our capacity to learn appears infinite.
 There is no such thing as "running out of space".
 In fact, learning appears to **increase** the ease of learning new information by providing more possible connections for your to-be-formed memories.